Start Location: 145 Lloyd Ave, Providence, RI

 Registration: Register Online

 Please join us for a early season 200k!
 This event got great reviews for the inaugural route in 2018.
 We give a huge thanks to Ted for designing the route, leading the event, and even offering up his house as the start/finish.

 NER Narragansett Bays and Bridges 200k

 Event information from ride leader Ted Shwartz:

-This is a new ride for NER.
-It is NER’s first 200k to start in Rhode Island.
-We have less climbing than normal, but considerably more bridges.
+The route features less climbing than most NER events, but considerably more bridges.
 The route is a counter clockwise loop leaving Providence, traveling along Narragansett Bay to circle Aquidneck Island (Newport), then up the Taunton River before heading inland towards the farms and forests of Southeastern Massachusetts, lastly crossing the Seekonk River before returning to Providence.

 The ride uses a mix of bike paths and mostly rural roads along with five major bridge crossings.
 Bridge 1 is the Providence Linear Park Bridge which is a bike and pedestrian bridge crossing the Seekonk river.
 Bridge 2 is the Mount Hope bridge crossing Mount Hope Bay between Bristol and Aquidneck Island (at Portsmouth).
 This bridge is high and with considerable exposure.
 Bridge 3 is the Sakonnet River Bridge crossing the Taunton River between Aquidneck Island (Portsmouth) and Tiverton.
 This is another bicycle and pedestrian bridge.
 Bridge #4 Berkley-Dighton bridge which is a minor bridge over the Taunton River.
 Our last bridge is the Henderson Bridge connecting East Providence with Providence.